Skip to content

 Key takeaways

-Outlook: Uncertainty about growth and inflation stemming from the Iran conflict continues to cast a shadow over the global economic outlook, and we are closely monitoring developments on this front.
-In its latest World Economic Outlook, the International Monetary Fund (IMF) has modestly downgraded its global growth forecast, but notes significant downside risks, including a longer or broader conflict and worsening geopolitical fragmentation.
-It continues to project EM growth to significantly outperform advanced economies.
-Among EMs, we highlight that while resilience remains a notable broad factor, differing sensitivities and policy to the oil shock require careful country-by-country analysis.
-Uncertainty about the path of monetary policy remains high under current circumstances, with various central banks pointing to growth and inflation risks stemming from the Iran conflict.
+Outlook: In its July World Economic Outlook (WEO), the International Monetary Fund (IMF) left its global growth forecasts broadly unchanged, noting an uneven outlook as the war shock weighs on energy importers and vulnerable economies while artificial intelligence (AI)-driven demand is lifting those countries integrated into the global technology value chain.
+We highlight that the latter group includes a number of EMs, particularly in Asia.
+Among EMs, we highlight that while resilience remains a notable broad factor, differing sensitivities and policy around the current geopolitically fragile situation requires careful country-by-country analysis.
+Uncertainty about the path of monetary policy remains high, with various central banks pointing to growth and inflation risks stemming from the Iran conflict, though it appears that most countries are now in or heading towards a hiking cycle (with some idiosyncratic exceptions).
 Despite the current geopolitical backdrop, recent developments appear to confirm our thesis of “global rewiring,” and we expect global relations to continue shifting and realigning for some time yet.

 This month’s Global Macro Insights offers a comprehensive update on regional developments, along with analysis of the key opportunities and challenges shaping the current macroeconomic landscape.